 Yes.
 Depression, anxiety, and many other unhealthy feelings frequently precede drug and alcohol use.
 In fact many people begin using drugs and alcohol to self-medicate for these feelings.
 When depression or other clinical conditions occur along with a chemical dependency they are called “co-occurring disorders.”
 The person with a co-occurring disorder might also be referred to as being “dually-diagnosed.”
 These terms simply mean that you are dealing with more than one issue simultaneously.
 This is more often the case than not.
-For this reason our treatment team is comprised of a board certified Adolescent Psychiatrist, Clinical Psychologists, Marriage and Family Therapists, Chemical Dependency Counselors and a diverse array of other licensed and certified professionals.
 Our goal is to provide you with a team that can provide a comprehensive assessment followed by intensive treatment designed to identify and treat the underlying causes of behaviors rather than simply focusing on behaviors themselves.

 23. My kid is completely out of control.
 If I am looking at wilderness treatment, should I consider a program like Paradigm?